lopezdsr/sql-query/index_management.md

 ### Creating data skipping indexes

-When creating a data skipping index on a data set, you have to decide which columns to index, and you have to choose an index type for each column.
+When you create a data skipping index on a data set, decide which columns to index, and choose an index type for each column.
 Your choices depend on your workload and data.
-In general, you index columns that are queried the most in the `WHERE` clause.
+In general, index those columns that are queried the most in the `WHERE` clause.
 The three supported index types are MinMax, ValueList, and BloomFilter.

 The following example creates a data skipping index on the `metergen` data set: